2019 Italian bus hijack

 On 20 March 2019, a school bus in Crema in Lombardy was hijacked by its driver Ousseynou Sy, who attempted to set it on fire.
 Sy, whose origins are Senegalese, said his motive was to avenge the deaths of African migrants in the Mediterranean Sea.
 Police freed the children before he set the vehicle on fire.
 In July 2020, he was sentenced to 24 years in prison for forced confinement with terrorist intent.
+In February 2022, the Supreme Court of Cassation confirmed the sentence as 19 years.

 Perpetrator

 Sy was born in France in 1972, to Senegalese parents.
 He moved to Italy in 2004, becoming a citizen through marriage to a woman from Brescia.
 He lost contact with his two children after their separation; he said during his attack that he had three daughters who had drowned in the sea.

 Sy worked as a bus driver since 2004.
-His licence was suspended in 2007 for drink driving.
+His licence was suspended in 2007 for driving under the influence.
 In 2010 he sexually assaulted a 17-year-old girl, and received an 18-month suspended sentence in 2018.
 In the aftermath of his hijack, Italy called for regular checks on school bus drivers' criminal records, as Sy's employers Autoguidovie were unaware of his prior offences.